-With the current health risks regarding the spread of this virus in the UK, I am taking a stand to help the NHS at this time and, I have stopped ‘face to face’ sessions with all clients.
+With the ongoing current health risks regarding the spread of the Covid19 virus I have stopped ‘face to face’ sessions with all clients for the time being, however, my online counselling will continue as normal.

-I am pleased to be able to provide you with a counselling service providing you with both telephone and ONLINE sessions for the duration and beyond.
+I am pleased to be able to provide you with both telephone and ONLINE sessions for the duration of the pandemic and beyond.

 I have been working successfully in an ‘online’ capacity since 2013 when I qualified in ‘online therapy’ and which continues to run alongside my ‘face-to-face’ more traditional therapy.